 Ducted heating offers some distinct benefits that the alternatives don’t.
-You want your home to look modern and ducted systems do not disappoint.
+You want your home to look modern and ducted air conditioning systems with reverse cycle heating do not disappoint.
 Thanks to their streamlined appearance (all the ducting being concealed in the ceiling and the condenser outside), you won’t have a large box hanging on your wall above the dinner table.

 - You can install the right size ducted system for your home, which means the motor won’t have to work harder to heat the house.
 This reduces the amount of electricity you use and therefore saves you money!